iandev/IsometricMap/README.md

 Apply the patch `0002-[..].patch` to your installation of ImpactJS.
 This patch is designed for ImpactJS v1.19.

-If you cannot (or do not want to) apply these patches, you must remove all of the calls to `ig.assert(...)`.
+If you cannot (or do not want to) apply this patch, you must remove all of the calls to `ig.assert(...)`.

 ### Allow .loadLevel() loading